How to Create a Survey in Google Docs?

-The survey questions should be sent to the qualified respondents to collect responses that are relevant to the research paper.
+The survey questions should be sent to the qualified respondents to collect responses that are relevant to the research report and paper.
 Broad questions should be positioned at the very beginning of the page to get unbiased opinions from the responder.
 Slowly transition the questions and narrow down the focus to get to the specifics.
 Refrain from presenting sensitive topics (e.g, religion, sexuality, politics) to avoid arguments and the possibility of losing your respondent.

 3. Manage the Survey Length

 Roughly 30-40% of online surveys are accomplished using mobile devices and only 2% of the customer will complete the questionnaires.
 That makes lengthy, time-consuming survey questions a big no-no for your research.
 Using shorter but concise questions will help your target market respond quickly to your survey.

 You should never include leading questions that will directly point to a particular answer and under no circumstances should you provide hints or recommendations to the respondent.
 The questionnaire should have comprehensive content that will solely aim its focus on the main objective of the research and not for any other purpose.